 In other words, truly thinking outside the box means Picasso, John Cage, Trio-X, and every 100th student at MIT and CalArts.
 Being outside the box conjures a thesaurus of words like strange, unusual, weird, uncanny, awful, smelly, messy, unique, fantastic, glorious, transcendent.
 It can also be scary and lonely.
 We know.
 We’ve been there.**

 What most trainers and marketers usually really want is derivative thinking.

 Derivatives are not merely instruments of unethical financial behavior.
 They are based on well-known social conventions.
 Disruptive technologies are not outside the box.
-Most often they are conventional science fiction exercised.
+Most often they are extensions of unsocial, but conventional, behavior.

 The use of the word “disruptive” (and it’s aging predecessor, “edgy”) is, perhaps, an unconscious nod to “the box.”
 Disrupting a given social order, or being “on the edge” can be a metaphor for many potential changes – from emotionally explosive to physically dangerous.
 But “disruptive” is most often used in ad lingo to describe, I submit, that border between derivative and the truly unique – that which is “outside the box.”

 Why should you care?
 The truly unique is ground-breaking; it evokes an emotional response, sometimes a physical reaction, such as the riot that greeted the premier of the Rite of Spring in 1913.
 But the result can provokes actual thought.
 Thought, of course, is often unwelcome, and is unnecessary in the Attention stage of adoption-diffusion and advertising.
 But if the emotion is strong enough – especially if it is positive – it can push a clients brand into instant recognition, and prospects scurrying to discover more.